April 28, 2021 – Responsible Person (RP)

 - Information on substances and raw materials (Article 24)

-The RP must ensure that the PIF comprehends all the necessary documentation in order to meet the requirements set by Regulation 1223/2009.
-It is also a task of the RP to ensure that compliance of artwork and claims on the packaging is met and that the language of the PIF is easily understood by the Competent Authorities.
+Furthermore, the RP must ensure that the PIF comprehends all the necessary documentation in order to meet the requirements set by Regulation 1223/2009.
+It is also a task of the RP to ensure artwork and claims on the packaging comply with the law and that the language of the PIF is easily understandable by the Competent Authorities.
 Lastly, the RP must keep the PIF updated at the address specified on the label for 10 years after the last batch was placed on the market.

 Safety Assessor (SA)